fresh-eggs/fresh-eggs.github.io/xband_post.md

 ### Memory Mapped I/O for the Rockwell Modem
 The XBAND made use of a Rockwell Model RC2324DP.
 It interfaced with the modem via Memory Mapped I/O (MMIO).
 In order to accurately emulate this behavior, we need to correctly process reads and writes to memory locations marked for modem MMIO.

-To do this, we hook reads and writes to the MMIO memory ranges the XBAND OS uses.
-For each operation in that range, we calculate an offset that gives us the relative Rockwell modem register the operation is intended for and update the emulator state accordingly.
+For each operation in that range, we calculate an offset that gives us the relative Rockwell modem register the operation is intended for and update the emulator state according to what is expected of that register.

 Below is a snippet from the read hooks for the Rockwell MMIO ranges: